abpframework/abp/docs/en/Community-Articles/2024-06-27-how-to-use-Aspire-with-ABP-framework/How to use Aspire with ABP framework.md

 }
 ```

 To use the **OpenTelemetry** sink we have installed the `Serilog.Sinks.OpenTelemetry` package and now let's enable the sink.
-For this, let's write the following code block just before calling the `CreateLogger` method in logger configuration in `Program.cs`:
+For this, let's write the following code block just before calling the `CreateLogger` method in the logger configuration in `Program.cs`:

 ```csharp
 /// .WriteTo.Async(c => c.Console())